l-hoang/scala-chef/README.md

 what is actually being tested: for the right understanding, look at the actual test itself.

+The example programs provided are also tests in themselves (mainly of functions/loops used as conditionals).

 For more details, check here:
 http://www.scalatest.org/quick_start